piragna1/Alias-Game-API/README.md

 - Refresh tokens are stored securely in HTTP-only cookies and are valid for 7 days.
   However, they are stored in Redis with a TTL of 1 day for session management.
-  Redis key format: `alias-game:token:{userId}`
+  Redis key format: alias-game:token:{userId}
   Redis value: the refresh token string

-- The `extractTokens` middleware parses both tokens and attaches them to the request object.
+- The extractTokens middleware parses both tokens and attaches them to the request object.
-- The `refreshToken` controller validates and rotates the refresh token, issuing a new pair.
+- The refreshToken controller validates and rotates the refresh token, issuing a new pair.
-- Middleware functions (`extractTokens`, `getSession`) are used to validate and manage token flow.
+- Middleware functions (extractTokens, getSession) are used to validate and manage token flow.

 Note: All protected routes require valid tokens to be included in the request.
 ## Endpoints

 ### Auth